 In May, Orlando’s world-famous theme parks took the first steps toward a safe, phased return to normalcy with the reopening of Disney Springs® at Walt Disney World® Resort and Universal CityWalk at Universal Orlando Resort.
-Here’s a look at what to expect during your next visit to these unique dining and entertainment districts, including which businesses are open and their current safety regulations!
+Here’s a look at what to expect during your next visit to these unique dining and entertainment districts, including their current safety regulations!

 Learn more: Orlando Theme Parks Now Open

 Please note: Depending on the timing of your visit, some experiences may be temporarily modified.
 Learn more about healthy travel in Orlando, and check with your favorite attractions for their current status.